By Bob Stepno

 Of course, whole series were based on reporter-detective characters, “Casey, Crime Photographer,” “Big Town” editor Steve Wilson, “Front Page Farrell,” and more.
 Farrell and a few others may be found here in the Soaps & Romance department.
 A lot of real-life detective work by reporters showed up in a dramatized series called The Big Story.
 And a series like Night Beat could and did mix detective-style plots with suspense and human interest dramas.
 For that matter, adventure heroes like Superman and the Green Hornet often acted like detectives in their newsroom secret identities.

-Box 13 featured a former newspaper reporter, Dan Holiday, now a novelist.
-He had become a detective/adventurer,advertising for tips sent to his classified-ad box, to dig up plots for his works of fiction.
-The newspaper’s main role is carrying his classsified ad, but he stays in touch when he goes to pick up the mail.
+Box 13 featured a former newspaper reporter, Dan Holiday, trying to be a novelist.
+He had become a detective/adventurer, advertising for tips sent to his classified-ad box, as a way to dig up plots for his works of fiction.
+The newspaper’s main role in the series is carrying his classified ad, but he stays in touch when he goes to pick up the mail.

 Let_George_Do_It was similar to Box 13.
-Detective George Valentine advertised for clients in the personals, although that was usually the extent of his contact with the newspaper.
+Detective George Valentine (Bob Bailey) advertised for clients in the personals, although that was usually the extent of his contact with the newspaper.
 In one episode, however, he was hired by a public relations professional whose business of deceiving newspaper reporters provided the major theme of the story, “Sweet are the Uses of Publicity.”

 The reporters stay mostly in the background, as the press agent hires Valentine to help him make a client disappear — a client the reporters don’t know is fictional.
 Before you can say “farewell party on a yacht,” a corpse turns up.